im in ur programmz, codin in ur dialect: LOLCode and Feline Dialectology

 Alright, I’m done. kthxbye

-Categories: computational linguistics - conventional linguistics - dialects and idiolects - language humor - language usage - language, computers, and the internet - sociolinguistics - translation and translation theory - the internet -
+Categories: computational linguistics - general linguistics - dialects and idiolects - humor - language usage - the internet - linguistic anthropology - translation -